PM-League/PM-League.github.io/book/PM/eac.md

 $$sEAC{(t)} = \text{max}_i \begin{Bmatrix} sEAC{(t)}_i : i = 1..I\end{Bmatrix} \quad \text{where} \quad sEAC{(t)}_i = t + [PD_i - ES{(t)}_i]/sPF{(t)}_i \quad \forall i \in I.$$

 ### Statistical Approach
-The activity-level statistical approach is based on the assumed distributions of the activities' cost and duration probability density functions (pdf). \
+The activity-level statistical approach is based on the assumed distributions of the activities' cost and duration probability density functions (PDF). \
 The Bayesian inference can be called in case such distributions are hypothesized a priori without historical data to be fitted to. \
 Otherwise, regular Monte Carlo simulations can be performed.